Suzhou: Geography

 Suzhou (coordinates: 31°18′6.1″N 120°34′51.9″E) is a prefecture-level city in southeastern Jiangsu Province, China, situated within the Yangtze River Delta—one of the world's most economically dynamic regions.
-The city lies on the Lake Tai Plain, a fertile alluvial basin bordered by Lake Tai (Taihu) to tflrhe southwest, China's third-largest freshwater lake (2,578 km^{2}), and the Yangtze Riverto the north.
+The city lies on the Lake Tai Plain, a fertile alluvial basin bordered by Lake Tai (Taihu) to the southwest, China's third-largest freshwater lake (2,578 km^{2}), and the Yangtze River to the north.
 Suzhou covers a total area of 8,657.32 square kilometers.
 The terrain is predominantly low-lying and flat, crossed by numerous rivers and lakes.
-The majority of Lake Tai (Taihu)’s surface area lies within Suzhou's boundaries.
+The majority of Lake Tai (Taihu)'s surface area lies within Suzhou's boundaries.
 Rivers, lakes, and mudflats collectively account for 36.6% of the city's total land area, solidifying its reputation as a Jiangnan water town (a region south of the Yangtze River renowned for its aquatic landscapes).

 Topography

 Suzhou features low-lying and flat terrain, with plains accounting for 53.7% of its total area.
 The city is part of two first-level natural geographic regions—the Yangtze River Delta Plain and the Taihu Lake Plain—which are further divided into four second-level zones: the Yangtze River Coastal Plain and Sandbar Area, the Suxi (Suzhou-Wuxi) Plain Area, the Taihu Lake and Lakeside Hilly Area, and the Yangcheng—Dianmao Lowland Area.

 The landform is characterized by gentle plains.
 Suzhou's terrain is uniformly low-lying, sloping gradually from west to east.
 The elevation of its plains ranges between 3–4 meters, while areas around Yangcheng Lake and Wujiang drop to approximately 2 meters.

 Low mountains and hills are scattered sporadically, typically reaching heights of 100–350 meters, concentrated in the western mountainous regions and Taihu Lake islands.
 Notable peaks include: Qionglong Mountain (342 meters, the highest), Nanyang Mountain (338 meters), Misty Peak of West Dongting Mountain (336 meters), Moli Peak of East Dongting Mountain (293 meters), Qizi Mountain (294 meters), Tianping Mountain (201 meters), Lingyan Mountain (182 meters), Yuyang Mountain (171 meters), Yushan Mountain (262 meters), Tan Mountain (252 meters).